level2d/scroll-swipe/README.md

 	scrollPreventDefault: true, // prevent default option for scroll events
 	touchPreventDefault: true, // prevent default option for touch events
 	scrollCb: scrollCb,  // The action you wish to perform when a scroll reacts (details below)
-	touchCb: touchCb // The action you wish to perform when a touch reacts (details below) });
+	touchCb: touchCb, // The action you wish to perform when a touch reacts (details below)
+	dragCb: dragCb // gives you the delta x/y of touch events.
+You'll also need touchCb to be set.
+});
 ```